 Analysis of the frequency of consumption for vitamin A biofortified cassava among the study respondents as shown on Table 2, revealed the following distribution: only 10.0% of respondents reported consuming it "most" times, 36.3% indicated they consume it "once in a while," 37.5% stated that they "rarely" consume it, and 16.3% reported "never" consuming it.
 On a four-point Likert scale (where 4 represents "most" and 1 represents "never"), the overall mean consumption score was 2.40.
 This score indicates a generally low-to-moderate frequency of consumption among the sample.

 The consumption pattern of vitamin A biofortified cassava among agricultural professionals in Ondo State, indicated by the mean score of 2.40, suggests that the crop is not being integrated into the diet as frequently as expected given its nutritional benefits (Akinsola et al., 2022).
 This may imply that although the respondents are highly educated and possess extensive knowledge of agricultural practices and nutritional interventions, the relatively low frequency of consumption may signal gaps in awareness or perceived benefits of vitamin A biofortified cassava.
 The academic community may recognize the potential of the crop, yet personal dietary habits and institutional practices do not strongly endorse its regular consumption.
-The infrequent consumption pattern—where a combined 53.8% of respondents consume the crop only "rarely" or "once in a while"—might also be linked to factors such as market availability, pricing, or logistical issues in obtaining the biofortified cassava (Oteh, 2020).
+The infrequent consumption pattern—where a combined 53.8% of respondents consume the crop only "rarely" or "once in a while"—might also be linked to factors such as market availability, pricing, or logistical issues in obtaining the biofortified cassava (Oteh et al., 2020).
 These external barriers could hinder the regular use of the crop, despite its recognized benefits.

 The low mean consumption score signals a need for targeted interventions that go beyond simply disseminating information.
 Given the influential role of agricultural professionals as both educators and opinion leaders, enhancing their personal consumption of vitamin A biofortified cassava could catalyze broader adoption in the communities they serve.
 Strategies such as incentivizing regular use through pilot programs, integrating the crop into institutional meal plans, or showcasing successful case studies might help shift consumption patterns.
 With a highly qualified respondent group, there is significant potential for incorporating practical modules on the benefits and usage of biofortified crops into academic curricula.
 This could not only increase personal consumption among educators but also enhance their capability to advocate effectively for these nutritional innovations among future agricultural professionals.